Noise-induced shallow circuits and absence of barren plateaus: Results

-Thus, for any $\varepsilon>0$, assuming that $b<1$ and $L\ge\frac{1}{\log(b^{-1})}\Omega\!\left(\log(\frac{n}{\varepsilon})\right)$, we have that $\norm{\Phi(\rho) - \Phi(\sigma)}_1\le \varepsilon$. \end{proposition} The proof relies on passing to the quantum Wasserstein distance of order $1$~\cite{de2021quantum}, computing contraction coefficients and passing back to the trace distance using techniques laid out in Ref.~\cite{de2021quantum}.
+The proof relies on passing to the quantum Wasserstein distance of order $1$~\cite{de2021quantum}, computing contraction coefficients and passing back to the trace distance using techniques laid out in Ref.~\cite{de2021quantum}.
 Such results are known in the literature as reverse threshold theorems, as they show that for high enough noise rate error correction is not possible\ \cite{razborov2003upper, kempe2008upper, hirche2023quantum}.
 In contrast to previous results, we also extend them to non-unital channels.